jeffreykegler/hoonlint/misc/whitespace.md

     ==
 ```

+A split 0-running hoon should consist of,
+in lexical order:

+* Its rune.

+* A vertical gap, whose inter-column is the anchor column,
+  and whose pre-column is aligned at the runstep lines.

+* A running where

+    * runstep lines are aligned one stop
+      after the anchor column;

+    * the inter-column of the vertical gaps is
+      aligned at the anchor column; and

+    * the pre-column of the vertical gaps is
+      aligned at the runstep lines.

+* A vertical gap, whose inter-column is the anchor column,
+  and whose pre-column is aligned at the runstep lines.

+* A TISTIS aligned at the anchor column.

 <!-- TODO: check all uses of runeColumn to be sure that
      anchor column is not what is intended -->